scottyab/rootbeer/README.md

 ### Root cloakers
 We've tested the Rootbeer lib and it shows an indication of root when testing with the following root cloak apps.
-However Rootbeer is defeated when using a combination of the root cloakers actviated at the same time.
+However Rootbeer is defeated when using a combination of the root cloakers activated at the same time.

 Tested cloakers: